mason-e/job-scraping/README.md

 ## Usage

-Run one of the scripts that is named for a job board site, not the base class scripts.
+Run one of the scripts in the root of the repo, named for the job board.
 The basic flow of a script is as follows:

 1. Load a job board with past day of results
 2. Collect results in an object: